 - Benefits of an Intelligent Virtual Agent for Customer Service

 - Intelligent Virtual Assistant Use Cases

 - How to Implement an Intelligent Virtual Assistant

 What is an Intelligent Virtual Assistant (IVA)?

-While tools like Apple’s Siri, Amazon’s Alexa, Google Assistant, Microsoft’s Cortana and IBM’s Watson are the best known, many businesses use text-based intelligent virtual agent applications to provide customer service.
+The best-known examples of IVA include Apple’s Siri, Amazon’s Alexa, Google Assistant, and IBM’s Watson, but many businesses use text-based intelligent virtual agent applications to enhance customer service.

 |Chatbot||Intelligent Virtual Assistant (IVA)|

 |Rule-based structure that can handle straight-forward FAQ||AI can better interpret queries, leading to more specific answers|

 |Only able to understand specific inputs with no margin for error||Able to process queries with spelling errors, slang, grammatical mistakes, or confusing language|